38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Possibly the most popular Turkish desserts, Baklava finds its fan in anyone with a sweet tooth.
+Possibly the most popular Turkish dessert, Baklava finds its fans in anyone with a sweet tooth.
 It is made of layers of filo pastries stuffed with nuts.
-You must take back a few boxes back home to let you family and friends have a taste of the finest Turkish foods.
-Pro tip: If you and your partner are foodies, then you can celebrate Valentine’s Day in Turkey and relish this delectable dessert as well as all the other Turkish delights together!
+You must take a few boxes back home to let your family and friends have a taste of the finest Turkish foods.
+If you and your partner are foodies, you can celebrate Valentine’s Day in Turkey and relish this delectable dessert and all the other Turkish delights together!
 Sounds amazing, right?

 24. Lokum: Yummy Jellies